-The result of the actions in the above paragraph is inevitably a poorly-designed set of schemas with little reusability, extensibility, or readability.
-This translates into rework later at additional expense.
+These actions inevitably result in a poorly designed set of schemas with little reusability, extensibility, or readability.
+Unless these actions are avoided, the schemas will invariably be reworked later at additional expense.

 Most XML uses can be conceptualized as business processes in which communities of users share information.
 Successful schema development should be based on analyzing, documenting, and reaching consensus on the business processes, the parcels of information (documents) exchanged in those processes, and the structure of a commonly understood vocabulary/grammar for creating the documents.